cysouw/diathesis/text/c09_adverbials.md

 ### [ D ] Dative+evaluative {#sec:adverbial-dative}

-Because there is no nominative argument in this special construction with *gehen* meaning 'to cope with life' [@next a] a non-phoric *es* pronoun is necessary.
+Because there is no nominative argument in this special construction with *gehen*, meaning approximately 'to cope with life' [@next a], a non-phoric *es* pronoun is necessary.
 Note that the same meaning of *gehen* also occurs in other impersonal constructions, see [@sec:adverbial-nominative-drop].
 Without the adverbial there is a conversational implicature that one is coping 'so-so' with life [@next b].
 Without the dative it seems like the pronoun *es* is always referential, though the reference is often implicit.
 For example, in [@next c] the pronoun *es* seems to refer to something like 'the using of the foot' (see also [@sec:adverbial-nominative-drop]).

 ::: ex
 - Mir geht es gut.